15. Self Discipline

 Goethe (18/19c German writer and statesman)

-Self-discipline or self-regulation refers to our ability to control and direct our own faculties (if these terms do not sit well with you, think of ‘will power’ instead; there is some evidence that this can make a difference21).
+Self-discipline or self-regulation refers to our ability to control and direct our own faculties (if these terms do not sit well with you, think of ‘will power’ instead; there is some evidence that this can make a difference[i]).
 Self-discipline has many benefits but is not very popular nowadays – mostly because it is misunderstood.
-So, let’s start with why self-discipline is important and what it is, and then we will turn to how to develop this skill.
+So, let’s start with why self-discipline is important and what it is, and then we will turn to how to develop it.

 Why self-discipline matters